larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # IETF Moderator Team

-This memo proposes a different, uniform approach to moderating the IETF's various participation channels: a moderator team for the IETF.
+This memo proposes a uniform approach to moderating the IETF's various participation channels.
+A moderator team for the IETF will develop uniform guidelines for moderation and will facilitate their implementation as detailed below.
-The creation of this team intends to address the issues identified in the previous model {{motive}} and the principles described in the introduction.
+These changes are intended to address the issues identified in the previous model {{motive}} and the principles described in the introduction.